 A Dedicated Network

-Although Polish telex and telephone (PSTN) services often shared the same physical cables, they were not the same network.
+Although Polish telex and telephone services often shared the same physical cables, they were not the same network.
 Telex utilised a fully dedicated public switched network, complete with its own separate, distinct switching equipment.

 - Inland vs International: International telex traffic was routed through a primary gateway exchange in Warsaw.